Winston Cowie: Antarctica

-Rugby and charity work
+Rugby, Triathlon and charity work

 Cowie played international rugby union for the United Arab Emirates in 2017 playing in the Asia Rugby Division 1 championships in Malaysia.
 He was a hooker, prop and No.8.

 Cowie played in the Varsity Match in 2006 and 2007 for Oxford University v Cambridge University.
 Former Australian wing Joe Roff was his captain.
 He toured Japan and the USA with the Oxford team.
 Cowie also represented Oxford University at athletics and surfing.
 His Keble College rugby team won the Oxford Rugby Cuppers tournament in 2007 with Cowie scoring in the final.

 Cowie was captain of the Doha and Mahurangi Rugby Club, and played for the Harbour Hawks in Dunedin and the British Penguins in the Orkney Islands, Scotland.

 In 2016 with friend Mike Ballard and the Mike Ballard Foundation he led a goodwill mission to Seychelles and Madagascar that featured on World Rugby TV.
 The Air Seychelles Mike Ballard Foundation Conquistadors were made up of eight clubs from the Arabian Gulf.
 The team led rugby coaching clinics with junior players and donated rugby boots and kit.
 The goodwill mission featured on World Rugby TV and the Mike Ballard Foundation Committee were awarded UAE volunteers of the year.

+Cowie represented the United Arab Emirates in the World Triathlon Age Group Championships in 2022 and 2023 in the Super Sprint, placing 16th and 27th in the world respectively in his age group.